Oil above $125, supply concerns support

 A Reuters survey of five analysts produced an average forecast of a 2.8-million-barrel increase.
 All five forecast a rise in stockpiles.

-(Additional reporting by Florence Tan and Francis Kan; editing by Jason Neely and Keiron Henderson)
+(Additional reporting by Florence Tan and Francis Kan; editing by Jason Neely)